tokenetes/website/content/docs/configuration-guide/tratteria-config.md

 ##### subjectTokens (Required)

 Subject tokens are required for uniquely identifying the individual, entity, or user involved in a transaction.
 The TraT token request includes a subject token.
-Tratteria validates the subject token and determines the value to specify as the `sub` of the issued TraT.
-As of now, Tratteria supports OIDC ID tokens and self-signed JWTs as subject tokens.
+Tokenetes validates the subject token and determines the value to specify as the `sub` of the issued TraT.
+As of now, Tokenetes supports OIDC ID tokens and self-signed JWTs as subject tokens.
 Configuration for at least one method should be provided.

   - **OIDC (Optional):**
     OIDC ID tokens serve as a means to uniquely identify users within an OpenID Connect (OIDC) framework.
 When OIDC ID tokens are used in TraT token requests as subject tokens, the requester must set the `subject_token_type` to `urn:ietf:params:oauth:token-type:id_token`.